 - successful completion of an appropriate bachelor first degree from a higher educational institution in the UK, or equivalent award from a European or overseas higher education institution AND have evidence of study at level six or above within the last five years

-- have a role with a significant educational remit or have the opportunity to facilitate the learning of individuals or groups of learners which might include students, staff, patients, carers or members of the public.
+- be in a role with a significant educational remit or have the opportunity to facilitate the learning of individuals or groups of learners which might include students, staff, patients, carers or members of the public.
 Normally two years post registration.

-All students are required to undertake a range of teaching and learning activity throughout the course that is in addition to the attendance of the modules.
-Some of this will be accrued in your current role and the amount of hours will vary depending on your professional background, but is anticipated to be a minimum of 90 –120 hours.
+- all students are required to undertake a range of teaching and learning activity throughout the course that is in addition to the attendance of the modules.
+Some of this will be accrued in your current role and within the HEI context. the amount of hours will vary depending on your professional background, however it's anticipated to be a minimum of 90–120 hours.